lab1092/blender-manual_ja/manual/materials/special_effects/halo.rst

 Add
-   The :guilabel:`Add` slider determine how much the halo colors are 'added to', rather than mixed with, the colors of the objects behind and together with other halos.
+   The *Add* slider determine how much the halo colors are 'added to', rather than mixed with, the colors of the objects behind and together with other halos.
 By increasing Add, the Halo will appear to light up objects that move behind it or through the Halo field.

 Texture
    Gives halo a texture.
 By default,